Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification

-The Flickr-Faces-HQ (FFHQ) data set \citep{karras2019style} is an extensive collection of 70,000 high-quality images portraying human faces with remarkable diversity in terms of age, ethnicity, and image backgrounds.
-These images were directly downloaded from the Flickr\footnote{\url{https://www.flickr.com/}} website and they are subject to the Creative Common copyright licenses.
+The Flickr-Faces-HQ (FFHQ) data set \cite{karras2019style} is an extensive collection of 70,000 high-quality images portraying human faces with remarkable diversity in terms of age, ethnicity, and image backgrounds.
+These images were directly downloaded from Flickr, and they are subject to Creative Common copyright licenses.
 Additionally, FFHQ lacks any processing or labeling, as its primary purpose is to aid in the development of generative adversarial networks.

-On the other hand, several other popular face image data sets have faced challenges regarding their accessibility due to how the images were compiled.

-VGGFace2 \citep{cao2018vggface2} featured 3.3 million face images captured in real-world conditions, representing more than 9,000 distinct identities.
+On the other hand, several other popular face image data sets have been confronted with accessibility challenges due to the way their images were compiled.
+VGGFace2 \cite{cao2018vggface2} featured 3.3 million face images captured in real world conditions, representing more than 9,000 distinct identities.
 This data set was specifically labeled for FR, with an average of 362 images per identity.
 However, the images within the data set were obtained by downloading them from Google image search without taking into account the copyright ownership of the images.
 As a result, VGGFace2 is no longer publicly available.
-While the specific reasons for its withdrawal from public access have not been explicitly disclosed, they are likely to be connected to concerns surrounding privacy and legal considerations.
+Although the specific reasons for its withdrawal from public access have not been explicitly disclosed, they are likely to be related to concerns about privacy and legal considerations.

-UMDFaces \citep{bansal2017umdfaces} is another significant data set containing 367,888 facial images of 8,277 individuals.
-The data set is labeled for face recognition, but it also provides information on 21 keypoints that capture essential biometric details.
-However, the authors have not specified the methodology employed to collect and process the data, thereby raising concerns about the ethical aspects of its creation.
-Currently, UMDFaces is unavailable for download.
+UMDFaces \cite{bansal2017umdfaces} is another significant data set that contains 367,888 facial images of 8,277 individuals, which is labeled for face recognition, but also provides information on 21 key points that capture essential biometric details.
+However, the authors have not specified the methodology employed to collect and process the data, thereby raising concerns about the ethical aspects of the creation of this data set.
+Currently, UMDFaces is not available for download.
 The data set's website indicates that the authors are working towards making it accessible again, which implies that they are making efforts to address compliance with relevant regulations.